boydx/geosalad/PITCHME.md

 group project | [student websites](https://uky-gis.github.io/maps/rrg-arches)

 Note:
-How can we use new technology to measure landforms in the Red River Gorge?
+How can we use new technology and data to measure and visualize landforms in the Red River Gorge?

 ---?image=https://live.staticflickr.com/65535/47966558966_d0230e13b7_o.jpg&opacity=40
 ### Red River Gorge landforms